Hi there! My name is Teo Samaržija. I am a computer engineer (I have a

 linguistics just as skeptical of that d-n pattern as they are of

 the k-r pattern?
+Proponents of mainstream linguistics, in my

 Previously, I was advocating the theory that Proto-Indo-European